-Why You Don't Need to Found Your Startup in Silicon Valley
+Why You Don't Need to Found Your Startup in Silicon Valley Creativity and persistence will help you attract talent and capital, no matter your zip code.

 Silicon Valley is the capital of venture capital and the acknowledged headquarters of disruptive ideas, fierce determination and hard work.